Magellan Magellan

 Internships

-Though placements cannot be guaranteed, unpaid on- and off-campus internships can sometimes be arranged (e.g., non-profit organizations, institutional marketing).
+Though placements cannot be guaranteed, unpaid on-campus internships can sometimes be arranged (e.g., international student services, institutional marketing).
 Internships typically require a minimum commitment of 6-18 hours per week for 15 weeks and are non-credit bearing.
+However, the university can provide documentation confirming completion of the internship if the home university wishes to grant credit.

 Part-time Employment